Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

 #### Random Forests
 <img src="https://github.com/Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/blob/main/images/Random_Forests.png" width="50%" height="50%">

-Interpretation of Playlist Inclusion with a Support Vector Machine classifier:
+Interpretation of Playlist Inclusion with a Random Forests classifier:
-- 506 True Negatives: Songs not in my playlist
+- 504 True Negatives: Songs not in my playlist
-- 46 False Positives: Predicted songs to be in my playlist, but are not present
+- 48 False Positives: Predicted songs to be in my playlist, but are not present
-- 20 False Negatives: Predicted songs to not be in my playlist, but are present
+- 21 False Negatives: Predicted songs to not be in my playlist, but are present
-- 24 True Positives: Songs in my playlist
+- 23 True Positives: Songs in my playlist

 ## Song Recommendation
 <p align="center">